rohautl/ModelioScribes/RequirementScribe/README.md

 TODO: to be completed.
 Attributes of requirements should be added as well as dependencies.

     Functional NameOfRequirement1
-      This is the first line of the definition.
+      : This is the first line of the definition.
-      This is the second line of the definition of the requirement NameOfRequirement1.
+      : This is the second line of the definition of the requirement NameOfRequirement1.
-      It can therefore be on multiple lines.
+      : It can therefore be on multiple lines.
     Performance NameOfRequirement2
-      Only a line for the definition
+      : Only a line for the definition
-      "d Now this is a "description" note on the requirment.
+      D: Now this is a "description" note on the requirment.
-      "  this definition is on two lines.
+       : this definition is on two lines.
     Paclage MyPackage1
       Security Req3
-        This definition refers to [Term1] and [Term2].
+        : This definition refers to [Term1] and [Term2].
-        "s This a "summary" note
+        S: This a "summary" note

 User interface
 --------------
+TODO: to be defined.
+See for instance ClassScribe/UseCaseScribe for an illustration.